-Cycle to Putignano and Castellana Grotte
+Cycle to Castellana Grotte

 Today you will know one of the principal phenomena of this territory, the karst stone with its rock formations.
 Following gentle undulations, oak forests, vineyards and olive trees you will cycle up to the largest karst caves in Italy.
 The magnificent caves of Castellana are a truly unique experience: they run underground for over three kilometers in an atmosphere between evocative power and magic, reflections with stalagmites and stalactites grown with ancestral rhythms.
-Before reaching them, you can have a detour to Putignano, elegant town well-known for its ancient Carnival with incredible floats, dated more than 600 years ago.

-Another night among trulli is awaiting you.
+Back to Alberobello: another night among trulli is awaiting you.

 Bike loop via Locorotondo

 Few kilometres of gentle ups and downs to reach Lorocotondo, small white village whose wonderful balcony overlooks the heart of the Itria Valley.
 The lands here are devoted to the cultivation of vines, which with the help of the sun produce a light and fresh white wine of high-quality: the Locorotondo Doc.
-Have a walk in its old town and take your time for a careful and tasting “food&wine research” in one of the small restaurants that the centre hides.
+Have a walk in its old town and take your time for a careful and tasting food&wine research in one of the small restaurants that the centre hides.

-Going back to Alberobello for your last night here, try to don’t miss the amazing sunset over the Trulli from one of its panoramic terraces.
+Going back to Alberobello for your last night here, try to don’t miss the amazing sunset over the trulli from one of its panoramic terraces.

 From Alberobello to Martina Franca